jbertrand89/matching_based_fsar/README.md

 * DATASET (between ssv2/kinetics/ucf101)
 * TEST_SEED (the number you like)

-And then run the script.
+And then run the **evaluation, general case** script.
 Each script is different depending on the matching function, so please refer to [scripts summary](#scripts-summary) to find the one you need.
 For example, with Chamfer++ matching, run